core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 More precisely, a peer has experienced a loss of state if it cannot access the latest snapshot of the latest OSCORE Security Context CTX\_OLD or the whole set of OSCORE Sender/Recipient IDs that have been used with the triplet (Master Secret, Master Salt ID Context) of CTX\_OLD.
 This can happen, for instance, following a device reboot.

-Furthermore, when participating in a stand-alone OSCORE IDs update procedure, a peer perform the following additional steps.
+Furthermore, when participating in a stand-alone OSCORE IDs update procedure, a peer performs the following additional steps.

 * When sending an OSCORE ID update message, the peer MUST specify its new intended OSCORE Recipient ID as value of the Recipient-ID Option only if such a Recipient ID is not only available (see {{Section 3.3 of RFC8613}}, but it has also never been used as Recipient ID with the current triplet (Master Secret, Master Salt ID Context).